Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

+- min (VariableModule): bool, int, double, string - literal, minimal value of the output;
-- literal (VariableModule): bool, int, double, string;
+- max (VariableModule): bool, int, double, string - literal, maximal value of the output;
-- [optional] newContextID (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

+## random_int

+**Syntax**

-## random_int context *contextID* *contextID* [newContextID]
+random_int context *min* *max* [output]

 **Description**